abcde2333/jar-to-dll/README.md

 For building this I personally recommend using WSL on Windows or Linux

-To build, you need these packages installed:
+To build, you need these packages installed

 - `g++-mingw-w64-x86-64`
 - Some kind of JDK (I prefer using [Adoptium Temurin](https://adoptium.net/temurin/releases/), all install instructions are available on their website)